 The Section ensures that our affiliate unions are informed and ready to take action on the consequences of automation for their members’ work.
 We also help them plan for the impact of technological changes on union organising and collective bargaining strategies.
 The Section advocates for a fair organisation of port labour, for example by promoting research on labour schemes and campaigning for the protection of workers’ rights in case of a change of port operator.

-Beside these activities within our movement to shape the future of dockwork, the Section is involved in a permanent dialogue with the relevant stakeholders and institutions.
+In addition to these activities within our movement to shape the future of dockwork, the Section is involved in a permanent dialogue with the relevant stakeholders and institutions.
 We promote policies and legislation that put people at the centre of the technological developments in European ports.

 The future of dockwork is also about ensuring an improvement in occupational health and safety in Europe’s ports.
 To this end, the Section works to implement the priorities identified by the Sectoral Social Dialogue Committee where we meet with port and terminal employers.